amlawson98/XY_MC/README.md

 A Quick Explainer for what everything is:

 XY_MC.py is the main program here.
-It centers around a function called optimize_and_draw, that runs the simulated annealing algorithm
+It centers around a function called optimize_and_draw, that runs the simulated annealing algorithm.
+XY_MC_interact.py pulls up a Tkinter GUI when run, which allows the user to modify lattice type, temperature and Hamiltonian at will.